battleaxedotco/tool-docs/docs/rubberhose3/troubleshooting.md

 ## I bought Rubberhose 2, where is my upgrade?

 Upgrade paths are available for users who purchased within 2 years of the release of version 3.
-Log into [license.battleaxe.co](https://license.battleaxe.co/) with your purchase email and generate a coupon code for a discount at checkout.

  - Purchased Rubberhose 2 after November 1, 2022 your upgrade to version 3 is free
  - Purchased Rubberhose 2 after May 1, 2020 your upgrade to version 3 is 20% off